yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 <br/>

-it needs to add onChange handler to listen to the input value.
+It needs to add onChange handler to listen to the input value.

 ```
 class MyForm extends React.Component {